akvasan2/MonteCarloPathwaySearch/MostLikelyPathway/README.md

 Scripts used to obtain most likely paths after multiple MCPS trajectories are identified.

 Involves 2 steps:
-1. Gridding the data and splitting trajectories into groups (Filter_Trajectories.py)
+1. Gridding the data and filtering trajectories passing through into groups (Filter_Trajectories.py)
 2. Evaluating a transition matrix for each group and identifying the Most Likely path from each transition matrix (Dijkstras/Find_Paths.py)

 Parameters for each step:

 1. Filtering trajectories (Filter_Trajectories.py)
 	data_file: exhaustive search data